f5devcentral/access-labs/class3/module2/lab02.rst

    lab*

-Lab 2.1 - Priviledged User Access (PUA) Requirements
+Section 2.1 - Priviledged User Access (PUA) Requirements
 ------------------------------------------------------

 In order to deploy the F5 PUA solution, you will require the following: